 Estimated reading time: 5 minutes

-If you’re wondering how you can get more online reviews, follow these five steps to boost your word-of-mouth marketing and take your small business to the next level:
+Wondering how you can get more online reviews?
+Follow these 5 steps to boost your word-of-mouth marketing and take your small business to the next level:

-- Make sure customers can leave online business reviews…easily.
+- Make sure customers can easily leave online business reviews.